If your exercise program is letting you down, keeping you fat or just want science-backed guidance in plain English, this program is for you.

 - lose fat

 The best part?
 You’ only need to invest in one hour, or two 30-minute sessions, of exercise weekly.

 This method not only works for me and my clients..

 In the U.S., only 12% of the population is lean and healthy, with adequate muscle and a low, healthy level of fat.

 More muscle means better health -

 Muscle acts as a metabolic booster, leading to lower blood sugar and insulin, which in turn means much better metabolic health, and much lower risk of heart disease, cancer, and diabetes - not to mention obesity.

-As you grow older, you lose muscle, and very old people have, on average, only half or less of the muscle they had when young.
+As you grow older, you lose muscle, and very old people have, , only half or less of the muscle they had when young.

 The result is weakness and frailty and nursing homes.